 Like the pie, the Key Lime Martini keeps you coming back for another taste, because you just can’t stop enjoying the strangeness of a flavor that’s equal parts tart and mellow and sweet.

-There’s also coconut cream, but it’s in such a small quantity that it doesn’t add much coconut flavor.
-It just enhances the other flavors.
-And the heavy cream adds richness and creaminess.
+There’s also a small amount of coconut cream, but it’s in such a small quantity that it doesn’t add much coconut flavor.
+It just enhances the other flavors and thickens the drink.

 It’s also a very pretty drink to look.
-That beautiful light green contrasts with the golden graham cracker crumbs on the rim.
+That beautiful light golden color contrasts with the darker golden graham cracker crumbs on the rim.

 Naturally, the Key Lime Martini makes a great dessert drink.
 It’s also terrific for parties because you can mix it up in a pitcher ahead of time.